luckyyofficial/c/c-notes.md

 }
 # 🧱 Basic C Program Structure (For Beginners)

 Every C program follows a standard format.
-If you're just getting started with C programming, understanding this basic structure is your first step.
+If you're just getting started with C programming, understanding this basic structure is your first step.'

 ---